 For this vegetarian pasta pesto recipe, we use the following ingredients: penne pasta, pine nuts, cherry tomatoes, rocket/arugula, a dash of cream and Parrano cheese.
 And of course pesto!
 This could have been a jar bought in the supermarket, or homemade pesto.

 Please note that jars of pesto are usually not strictly vegetarian!
 Pesto is traditionally made with Parmesan cheese.
 And Parmesan cheese isn’t entirely vegetarian.

 Traditionally, pesto is made with Parmesan cheese.
 This is because there is animal rennet in Parmesan cheese.
-This animal rennet is removed from the stomach of a calf, for which the animal must be killed.
+This animal rennet is removed from the stomach of a calf.

 Make Your Own Italian Pesto

 I used to buy jars of pesto, but nowadays I often make my pesto myself.
 I always thought making pesto would be hard, but it’s not at all.
 Making your own pesto is easy and super tasty.